 Budgeting by paycheck is a simple and effective way to manage your money.
 It can be an excellent method for those who get paid biweekly.
-If you’re new to budgeting or struggled to stick to a budget in the past, then this post is for you.
+If you’re new to budgeting or struggled to stick to a budget in the past, keep reading to learn how to create a biweekly budget.

 1. List all your bills